sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

     CopyDiffCommand = [
         OrigBytesCmdId,
         ; Range of bytes to copy from the original document.
         ; Ranges include their starting byte.
-Ranges are indexed ; from the end of the _last_ range that was copied. offset : int,
+The "offset" is relative to ; the end of the _last_ range that was copied. offset : int,
         length : uint,
     ]